mortazavilab/TALON/README.md

 2. TALON transcript ID
 3. Gene ID from your annotation of choice.
 If the gene is novel relative to that annotation, this will be 'NA'.
 4. Transcript ID from your annotation of choice.
 If the transcript is novel relative to that annotation, this will be 'NA'.
 5. Gene name from your annotation of choice (makes the file a bit more human-readable!).
-If the transcript is novel relative to that annotation, this will be 'NA'.
+If the transcript is novel relative to that annotation, this will be the TALON-derived name.
 6. Transcript name from your annotation of choice.
-If the transcript is novel relative to that annotation, this will be 'NA'.
+If the transcript is novel relative to that annotation, this will be the TALON-derived name.
 7. Number of exons in the transcript
-8. Gene status (KNOWN or NOVEL)
+8. Gene novelty (Known, Antisense, Intergenic)
-9. Transcript status (KNOWN or NOVEL)
+9. Transcript status (Known, ISM, NIC, NNC, Antisense, Intergenic)
-**------- Fields describing types of novelty present in gene/transcript ------**
-10. antisense_gene
-11. intergenic_gene
-12. ISM_transcript
-13. ISM-prefix_transcript
-14. ISM-suffix_transcript
-15. NIC_transcript
-16. NNC_transcript
-17. antisense_transcript
-18. intergenic_transcript
-19. genomic_transcript
+10. ISM subtype (Both, Prefix, Suffix, None)
 **---------------------------- Remaining columns -----------------------------**
 One column per dataset, with a count indicating how many times the current transcript was observed in that dataset.